-Homebase will be held every Wednesday and Thursday for 31 minutes after second hour.
-We will continue to use this period for activities and club meetings, as well as conducting assemblies.
-Other priorities will be to review school procedures and to conduct class meetings.

-It is expected that each homebase will conduct a class meeting once a month.
-Each month's focus, which will cover some aspect of productive interpersonal relationships among students, will be taught in every grade level.

-It is also expected that each homebase advisor will conduct periodic academic advising sessions with his/her students.
-Be knowledgeable of the progress of your students as well as other issues that affect their lives.
-Be prepared to meet as a group and individually to discuss these issues and offer advice and monitor their academic progress and other goals.
-The homebase period is an opportunity to get a "heads-up" on issues concerning individuals or groups of students.
+- Homebase will be held twice a week for 30 minutes after second hour. - We will continue to use this period for activities and club meetings, as well as conducting assemblies.
+Other priorities will be to review school procedures and to conduct class meetings. - It is expected that each homebase will conduct a class meeting once a month.
+Each month's focus, which will cover some aspect of productive interpersonal relationships among students, will be taught in every grade level. - It is also expected that each homebase advisor will conduct periodic academic advising sessions with his/her students.
+Be knowledgeable of the progress of your students as well as other issues that affect their lives. - Be prepared to meet as a group and individually to discuss these issues and offer advice and monitor their academic progress and other goals.